 4. Back away if you disturb a breeding species.
 Short, sharp alarm calls, birds with full beaks or coming unusually near to you usually mean you are too close to young, which can often be very well hidden even if they are almost underfoot!
 If you see any of this behaviour, you should back up the way you came to avoid any risk of disturbing or injuring young, being careful to watch where you tread.

 5. Report bad behaviour – If you notice anything suspicious going on in your local countryside, such as evidence of wildlife crime, fly-tipping or uncontrolled fires, then please do report this to your local wildlife crime officer using the police 101 number.

 You don’t currently need to pre-book your visit, but please be aware that some of our sites have limited car parking, so can quickly become full.
-Be mindful of this before you set off and do consider visiting at a less busy time or having an alternative destination if needed when you get there.
+Be mindful of this before you set off and consider visiting at a less busy time or having an alternative destination if needed when you get there.

 When it comes to which facilities are open on reserves, each site has been considered on an individual basis.
-We have looked at what it is possible to keep open across the UK, within country-specific Government guidance, the layout of facilities, and the staffing we have available to manage the site safely.
+We have looked at what it is possible to keep open across the UK, within the different country-specific Government guidance, the layout of facilities, and the staffing we have available to manage the site safely.

 We also take precautions to protect our special wildlife.

 Hand sanitiser is available on some reserves, but we advise you to bring your own too.

 We ask that all visitors to our reserves in Northern Ireland, Scotland and Wales wear a face covering, unless exempt from doing so, while in RSPB visitor centres, shops, hides, cafes and toilets.

 In line with Government recommendations in England, we ask that all visitors, unless exempt, please continue to wear a face covering in our indoor spaces including hides on England’s nature reserves.
 Our teams will be doing the same.

 Thank you for your co-operation to help keep everyone safe.